spencertipping/bipolar/sanity.md

 People interpret the experiment differently.
 My view is that it demonstrates the inconsistency between what we know to be true and what we believe to be true; from a psychiatric perspective meets the criteria for [delusional psychosis](https://en.wikipedia.org/wiki/Psychosis#Delusions).

 What interests me is that nothing about the situation should have prompted this degree of disordered thought.
 Normal people can become psychotic in stressful or medically unusual circumstances, but neither is typical in an art museum.
 The only way I can understand this is as a built-in pathology that we go to some lengths to avoid in daily life, whether or not we're aware of our complicity or motive.
-In other words, we're only conditionally sane.
+In other words, neurotypical people are only conditionally sane.

 [_Ex Machina_](https://en.wikipedia.org/wiki/Ex_Machina_(film)) is similar but works the other way.
 The film is about a person who is presented with an obviously non-human machine that acts human.
 Does the person assign humanity to a machine knowing that it is a machine?

-More than a fictional commentary, however, _Ex Machina_ became a Turing test for the broader audience as we began analyzing its commentary about women.
+More than a fictional commentary, _Ex Machina_ became a Turing test for the broader audience as we began analyzing its commentary about women.
 I can understand it as a commentary about misogynistic men, but I can't understand it as being misogynistic itself because _there are no women in the movie_.
 Every character people describe as a woman is shown to be a machine, and we as the audience are expected to understand this.

 ### _Ex Machina_ interpretations are contentious, so here's my thought process